 The room fell silent.
 Then the president of the society announced there’d be no musical feature as the pianist was sick – unless someone volunteered.
 Lucy Nicolar sat at the piano and played selections from Chopin.
 She then sang a plaintive song that, according to a journalist, touched everyone in the room.

 Princess Watahwosa would spend the rest of her life mixing entertainment with political activism.

 Lucy Nicolar was born June 22, 1882, on Indian Island, Maine, the daughter of Joseph Nicolar and Elizabeth Joseph.
 Every summer, her family traveled to the resort town of Kennebunkport to sell baskets.
 Lucy and her sister performed in Indian dress for the tourists.
 In her late teens she started performing at public events such as sportsman’s shows.

-During those performances, she came to the attention of a Harvard administrator who hired her as his assistant, took her into his household and gave her musical and educational opportunities in Boston and New York.
+During those performances, she came to the attention of a Harvard administrator who hired her as his assistant.
+He took her into his household and gave her musical and educational opportunities in Boston and New York.
 In 1905, she married a doctor and moved to Washington, D.C.
 Eight years later they divorced, and Lucy moved to Chicago to study music.

 Eventually she became a recording artist with Victor Records, performing adaptations of Indian songs such as By the Waters of Minnetonka and By the Weeping Waters.
 The company sent her on a national promotional tour.
 As Molly Spotted Elk did later, she acted out stereotypes of Indians while presenting classical European music.
 She performed on stage in traditional Indian dress, mixing opera arias with Native American songs.
-(You can hear her sing six Native American songs here.)

 In 1917, Music News raved about a concert she gave in Chicago: